Brain-up/brn/README.md

 1. create branch from dev with name EPAMLABSBRN-1 for example
 2. development
 3. make MR, put it to our skype chat and wait several reviews (1 minimum)
-4. merge to dev branches
+4. merge to in dev branch